AStogov/timetableocr/README.md

-# timetableocr
+# Time Table OCR
- an ocr application to analysis school timetable
+ This is an ocr application to analysis school timetable.

+Created by Yang Shuo